 Yet experience shows that railroads would only do this if it was in their economic interest to do so (i.e., there was enough projected traffic on the line to justify the investment).
 This is a rare event nationally (e.g., an Appalachian coal mine spur line restarted so it could import garbage from New England to bury in the vacant mine), and virtually unthinkable in Massachusetts where the economics and the permitting fights strongly prohibit such an investment.

 This restriction is currently blocking the use of CPA funds to extend the Bruce Freeman Rail Trail (BFRT) in Sudbury and the Southampton Greenway.
 Both segments are important connections: The BFRT should link to the partially constructed and envisioned 103-mile Mass Central Trail from Boston to Northampton, and Southampton Greenway to the 85-mile mostly constructed and envisioned New Haven to Northampton Canal Trail.

-Our Proposed Solution: Proposed legislation H.1790 and S.83, filed by Rep. Carmine Gentile and Sen. James Eldridge, resolves this issue in a straight-forward fashion by clarifying that use of CPA funds may be used to purchase federally rail banked ROWs.
+Our Proposed Solution: Proposed legislation H.286 and S.148, filed by Rep. Carmine Gentile & Rep. Lindsay Sabadosa and Sen. James Eldridge, resolves this issue in a straightforward fashion by clarifying that use of CPA funds may be used to purchase federally rail banked ROWs.
 This not only solves the issue in Sudbury and Southampton, but also for any future ROWs that face the same conundrum.
 This clarification would open up CPA funds currently available in 175 cities and town throughout Massachusetts!

 Let your representatives know!
-Please write, call or visit your legislators and tell them why you support H.1790 and S.83.
+Please write, call or visit your legislators and tell them why you support H.286 and S.148.
 More information on emailing your legislators, as well as a sample script, can be found HERE .